insin/newforms/docs/fields.rst

      }
    })

-   // Example - a user booking a time against a project and we need to display
+   // Example - a user booking time against a project and we need to display
    //           choices for the projects they're assigned to and validate that
    //           the submitted project id is one they've been assigned to.